This post may contain affiliate links.

 Skirt steak is a great candidate for high-heat cooking because of its idea surface area-to-thickness ratio.
 It’s just thick enough to allow for deep, crisp browning without over-cooking on the inside.

-The below timings and temperature is for a 1/2-inch thick skirt steak.
-One thing to note: we often recommend cooking steak to medium-rare (125ºF).
-Though we find the fatty yet fibrous skirt steak does best when cooked to medium (130ºF).
+I often recommend cooking steak to medium-rare (125ºF), but the fatty yet fibrous skirt steak does best when cooked to medium (130ºF).

-Before cooking the steak with any of the following methods, we recommend patting the steak dry with paper towels and seasoning well with kosher salt.
+Before cooking, pat the steak dry with paper towels and seasoning well with kosher salt.

 Stove Top

-Cook seasoned steak in a preheated cast-iron skillet over medium-high heat for about 6 minutes total (3 minutes per side) for the perfect medium-rare, or 8 minutes total for medium.
+Cook seasoned steak in a preheated cast-iron skillet over medium-high heat for about 6 minutes total (3 minutes per side) for medium-rare, or 8 minutes total for medium.

 Gas Grill